peterhinch/micropython-filters/non_realtime/FILT.md

 immaterial as these arrays are symmetrical (linear phase filters).
 For convolution the reverse order should be selected.
 `b3` Copy.
 Determines whether results are copied back to the sample array.
-If this is selected the results are converted to integers and the DC bias is restored.
+If this is selected `dcf` converts the results to integers.
+In either case (`dcf` or `dcf_fp`) the DC bias is restored.
 If decimation is selected elements 0 to `N // D` will be populated.
 Remaining samples will be set to the mean (DC bias) level.

 Constants `WRAP`, `SCALE`, `REVERSE` and `COPY` are provided enabling the flags to be set by the logical `or` of the chosen constants.
 Typical setup code is as